afshin-hoseini/StickyScrollView/README.md

 </ir.afshin.stickyscrollviewlib.StickyScrollView>
 ```
-At last if you desire to have an sticky part inside the linearLayout, you can do like this:
+At last if you desire to have a sticky part inside the LinearLayout, you can do like this:

 ```
 <ir.afshin.stickyscrollviewlib.StickyScrollView